nickoala/telepot/README.md

 The `type` of a message can be: `text`, `voice`, `sticker`, `photo`, `audio`, `document`, `video`, `contact`, `location`, `new_chat_participant`, `left_chat_participant`, `new_chat_title`, `new_chat_photo`, `delete_chat_photo`, `group_chat_created`.

-It is a good habit to always check the `type` before further processing the message.
+It is a good habit to always check the `type` before further processing.
 Do not assume every message is a `text` message.

 A better skeleton would look like: